mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     For a more serious answer,
     `bevy_aoui` encourages the use of rust directly for hierarchy and widget abstractions.
-    A decent alternative is to use widget builders through serde implementations, however that is not directly supported.
+    A decent alternative is to use widget builders through serde implementations, however that is currently not directly supported.

 * Hot reloading